Laura-Puckett/INF502/Assignment1.md

 ### Part 2: Using GitHub

-The goal of this assignment is to put you in touch with the fork-pullrequest process, with an extra of dealing a little bit with Markdown.
-To learn more about Markdown [click here](https://guides.github.com/features/mastering-markdown/).

-**You must fork this repo and submit a pull request back**

-1. Into the students folder, create a file called LASTNAME_FIRSTNAME.md (please change LASTNAME_FIRSTNAME for your actual last and first names).
-2. Use Markdown to structure the following information about the last paper you've read (you can structure your markdown the way you want):
-- Title
-- Venue (journal name/conference)
-- Number of pages
-- 3 outcomes of the paper
-- link to the paper online

-3. Send your file back to this repository until creating a pull request (your pull request needs to appear [here](https://github.com/igorsteinmacher/CS502-Fall2019/pulls)).

 4. Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```